-Two men, Tom Young and Keith Reinhard, were both going through mid-life crises.
-Both of them rented the same retail space in Silver Plume, and both disappeared in the Colorado Rocky Mountains only one year apart.
+Tom Young and Keith Reinhard were both going through mid-life crises.
+Both of them rented the same retail space in Silver Plume.
+Both of them disappeared in the Colorado Rocky Mountains one year apart.
 Oddly, Keith had delved deeply into Tom’s life and was writing a novel about him.
 The main character, Guy Gypsum, took on qualities of both men.
 Although hunters located Tom in 1988, Keith never turned up, and his bizarre case remains open to this day.

 Silver Plume is a quaint, historic town in Clear Creek County, Colorado.
 Early settlers had hoped to strike gold, but only ever found clumps of greyish ores that they deemed worthless.
 What the miners actually found was silver ore.
 In 1987, this tiny town only had around 200 residents when a local man, Tom Young, took his dog for a walk one day.
 Neither he nor his pet ever returned.

 Keith Reinhard’s Silver Plume Adventure

 Reinhard had an old friend called Ted Parker who owned the K.P.
 Cafe in Silver Plume.
 Ted often mentioned a slower pace and quieter life.
 This appealed to Reinhard, so he informed Carolyn, his wife, that he wanted to spend some time in Silver Plume alone and work on a novel.
 Plus, by doing some hiking in the mountains, he hoped to get into shape and overcome his fear of heights.
 Even though she was initially wary of this idea, his wife relented and agreed that he should fulfill his dream.

 Reinhard took a three-month sabbatical from work and departed for Silver Plume.
 He settled in and found a vacant shop right next to the café on Main Street that he leased in order to sell antiques and matted photographs.
 Not long after his arrival in the sleepy town, someone mentioned that the previous tenant of the space had disappeared without a trace just a year before.
 Reinhard considered this to be an ideal story to tell and began to research Tom Young.
 Curiosity quickly turned into an obsession.